 According to Programme (2), the Commerce and Economic Development Bureau will continue to plan for new convention and exhibition (C&E) facilities in the coming year to maintain and consolidate the international status of Hong Kong's C&E industry.
 What are the latest timetables for the construction of phase two of the AsiaWorld-Expo and new C&E facilities in Wan Chai North?
 Is there any delay in the construction works?
 If yes, what are the details?
 And what are the reasons for the delay?
 The Government published the consultancy study report on the Demand Study for New Convention and Exhibition Facilities in Hong Kong in 2015.
 As it has been 9 years since the publishing of the report, will the Government conduct a study on the demand for the C&E facilities of Hong Kong in respect of the latest development of the C&E industry?
 If so, what are the details?
-And what are the reasons?
+And what are the manpower and expenditure to be involved respectively?
+If not, what are the reasons?